pingcap/tidb-operator/docs/api-references/docs.md

 <p>LeastRemainAvailableStoragePercent indicates the least remaining available storage percent compare to
 the capacity storage.
 If the available storage is lower than the capacity storage * LeastRemainAvailableStoragePercent, the storage status will become storage pressure and ready to be scaled out.
 LeastRemainAvailableStoragePercent should between 5 and 90.
-If note set, the default value would be 10</p>
+If not set, the default value would be 10</p>
 </td>
 </tr>
 </tbody>